© 2020 Baptist Health. All Rights Reserved.

-Cancer of the prostate is the second most common cancer in American men, according to the American Cancer Society (ACS), and the second leading cause of cancer death in men.
-Some 1 in 9 American men will develop this cancer in his lifetime, according to the ACS.
+Cancer of the prostate is the second-most common cancer in American men, according to the American Cancer Society (ACS), and the second leading cause of cancer death in men.
+Some 1 in 8 American men will develop this cancer in his lifetime, according to the ACS.

 The strongest risk factor for prostate cancer is age, according to the National Cancer Institute (NCI).
 Most men diagnosed with this cancer are older than 65.
 Your risk is also higher if your father or brother had prostate cancer or if you're African American.

-Some research also suggests that men who eat a lot of red meat or high-fat dairy foods are at higher risk for prostate cancer.
-These men are also more likely to eat fewer vegetables and fruits.
-Researchers aren't sure which factor is linked to the higher risk.
+Some research also suggests that men who eat a lot of dairy foods are at slightly higher risk for prostate cancer.

 Cancer is not the only disease or condition that can affect the prostate.
 Most men have some degree of benign prostatic hyperplasia (BPH), or prostate enlargement, as they grow older.
 Though the prostate gland starts out about the size of a walnut, by age 40 it's generally the size of an apricot, and by age 60 it can be as large as a lemon.
 This growth can put pressure on the urethra and bladder, causing symptoms such as frequent urination, problems achieving or maintaining an erection, and trouble controlling urination.